 - Demonstrated experience in service to the Baltimore community.

-There are two components to the application.
+There will be two components to the application when it opens.
 Candidates should:

 - At the end of the application, you will be asked to submit an unofficial transcript.

 2016-17 France-Merrick Cohort Awardees.
 From left to right, bottom row Isabel Geisler; second row, Markya Reed, Nimasha Fernando, Amy Hoffman, Lavanya Garnepudi; third row, FeiFei Ma and Jaelyn Bos; top row, Coordinator Lori Hardesty and Corrin Markey.
 Not pictured: Shoba Kadavil.
 Photo taken by Marlayna Demond (UMBC Class of 2011).

 Since 2003, a scholarship has been awarded to a UMBC student in recognition of the accomplishments and contributions of Jacqueline C. Hrabowski.
 For 2017-18, TWO UMBC students will be selected based upon her/his commitment to improving the lives of at-risk urban youth through academic studies and community service activities.
 Recipients will receive $2,000 for the 2017-18 academic year, $1,000 each semester.

 - Be a full-time, degree-seeking student at UMBC.